Making architecture easy

 Local government faces incentives just like everything else.
 If we want voters to encourage growth near them, we need to make it worth their while.

 Today’s world requires vastly more copper than you could imagine, and the world of electric vehicles will require even more.
-That means finding new ways to find and extract copper from the earth’s crust and oceans.
+That means finding new ways to find and extract copper from the earth.

 Houston was notorious for its sprawl.
 But it has seen a gentle density revolution since the 1990s.
 Allowing neighborhoods to opt out of citywide reforms was crucial in its transformation.